 My current research project, “Writing the Sleep Crisis: 24/7 Capitalism and Neoliberal Subjectivity”, has recently attracted funding from the Wellcome Trust (Research Fellowship in Humanities and Social Science) and the European Commission (Marie Skłodowska-Curie Individual Fellowship).

-My essays and reviews have appeared in Critique: Studies in Contemporary Fiction, Open Library of Humanities, C21 Literature: Journal of 21st-Century Writing, boundary 2 online, Altre Modernità, Journal of American Studies, Postmodern Culture, The ESSE Messenger, Ransom Center Magazine, and edited collections published by Palgrave and Cambridge University Press.
+My essays and reviews have appeared in journals and magazines like Critique: Studies in Contemporary Fiction, Open Library of Humanities, boundary 2 online, C21 Literature: Journal of 21st-Century Writing, Altre Modernità, Ransom Center Magazine, and edited collections published by Palgrave and Cambridge University Press.